agn453/CPM-UG-Disks/README.md

 Users Group that I'll add soon.

-Each image can be attached to a SIMH AltairZ80 simulator's floppy disk controller - and, as the CP/M system BIOS software supports Single Density 8-inch disks, you will be able to read them.
+Each image can be attached to a SIMH AltairZ80 simulator's floppy disk controller - and, so long as the CP/M system BIOS software supports Single Density 8-inch disks, you will be able to read them.
 I give an example below using SIMH altairz80 with my distributed version of CP/M Plus - but you